-The previous macroinvertebrate assessment was conducted by CCR Environmental, Inc in December 2019 and included in the 2020 Annual Progress Report.
+The previous macroinvertebrate assessment was conducted by CCR Environmental, Inc in 2022 and included in the 2023 Annual Progress Report.
 In 2015 GAEPD changed the biologic assessment sampling frequency requirements from biennial to two (2) assessments per five-year period.
+Therefore, macroinvertebrate assessments were completed in 2024 and included in this 2025 annual report.

-Therefore, the next biologic assessment for benthic macroinvertebrates will be performed in either 2021 or 2022 per the City of Hamptons discretion.
+The next biologic assessment for benthic macroinvertebrates will be performed in 2027.

-Summary of 2019 Macroinvertebrate Assessments
+Summary of 2024 Macroinvertebrate Assessments

-The tables below show summarized data and results from the macroinvertebrate assessment included in the 2020 Annual report.
+The tables below show summarized data and results from the macroinvertebrate assessment from 2024.